-The secret of control surface mixing is that each control surface must be able to work together with its partner surface (i.e. both up and down together), and opposite to (i.e. one up, one down).
+The secret of control surface mixing is that each control surface must be able to work together with its partner surface (i.e. both up and down together), as well as opposite to (i.e. one up, one down).

 Common control surfaces that are mixed ones include...

-Elevons, when elevators and ailerons are combined together on a flying-wing or delta type plane.
+- Elevons, whereby elevators and ailerons are combined together on a flying-wing or delta type plane.
 Elevons move up and down together, as elevators do, and individually, as ailerons do.
 In short, one pair of elevons does the job of elevators and ailerons.

 There are other types of rc airplane control mixing too, but those listed above are by far the most common that you'll encounter.